pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ### High Priority

-- Finalize Next.js migration: test all features and API routes.
+- Finalize Next.js migration: test all features and API routes (in progress, dev server running).
-- Finalize serverless migration: test all serverless endpoints in staging/production, update environment variables and secrets in Vercel dashboard as needed
+- Finalize serverless migration: test all serverless endpoints in staging/production, update environment variables and secrets in Vercel dashboard as needed.
-- Review and improve user experience for results and feedback, ensuring clarity, accessibility, and mobile responsiveness
+- Review and improve user experience for results and feedback, ensuring clarity, accessibility, and mobile responsiveness.
-- Consider adding user guidance, tooltips, or summary explanations for results
+- Consider adding user guidance, tooltips, or summary explanations for results.

 ### Medium Priority

-- Complete backend refactor to Vercel serverless functions (monitor for any missed logic)
+- Complete backend refactor to Vercel serverless functions (monitor for any missed logic).
-- Performance optimizations
+- Performance optimizations.
-- Additional test coverage
+- Additional test coverage.
-- Accessibility improvements
+- Accessibility improvements.

 ### Low Priority

-- Advanced comparison features
+- Advanced comparison features.
-- Saved scenarios
+- Saved scenarios.
-- Export functionality
+- Export functionality.

 ## How to Resume

-- Review activeContext.md and referenced memory bank docs for all context and plans.
+- Review `activeContext.md` and this file for the latest context and next steps.
-- Begin with finalizing serverless migration: test all endpoints, and update Vercel environment variables as needed.
+- Begin by testing the AI summary feature in the Results modal.
+- Continue with general QA, migration, and styling audit tasks as outlined above.
-- All technical and project rules are documented in .cline/rules and .clinerules.
+- All technical and project rules are documented in `.cline/rules` and `.clinerules`.